-We have conducted a strategic review of our business operations and examined potential areas of investment and strategic emphasis.
-As a result of this review, we have determined to invest in initiatives to accelerate growth in our Medicare product sales, including Medicare Advantage and Medicare Supplement plans.
+In 2016 we conducted a strategic review of our business operations and examined potential areas of investment and strategic emphasis.
+As part of our strategy, we have determined to invest in initiatives to accelerate growth in our Medicare product sales, including Medicare Advantage and Medicare Supplement plans.
 We also plan to invest resources in efforts to grow our small business group insurance business and pursue cross-selling and adjacent revenue opportunities in our Medicare and small business group business.
+Further, we have introduced a number of insurance benefit packages that may include a short-term health insurance product and/or other ancillary health insurance products.
 Pursuing and investing in these initiatives will require significant investments in marketing and advertising, technology and product offerings, and customer care and enrollment, among others.
 Our pursuit of and investment in these initiatives involves risks and uncertainties described elsewhere in this Risk Factors section, including the initiatives resulting in insufficient revenue to offset any expenses associated with these new investments, inadequate return of capital on our investments, legal and regulatory compliance risks and issues not discovered in our strategic review that could cause us to fail to realize the anticipated benefits of our investments and incur unanticipated liabilities.
 Our pursuit of these strategic initiatives may not be successful.
-If we are not successful in executing our business strategy, our future profitability would be negatively impacted and our business, operating results and financial condition would be harmed.
+If we are not successful in executing on our business strategy, our future profitability would be negatively impacted and our business, operating results and financial condition would be harmed.